 You do not need to rip out your entire SaaS stack overnight.
 Start with a focused audit:

-In one engagement we observed, a recurring sales-tooling spend in the low four-figures per month was replaced by an internal agent costing low three-figures per month in API usage.
+In one client engagement, a recurring sales-tooling spend in the low four-figures per month was replaced by an internal agent costing low three-figures per month in API usage.
 Outcomes vary by workflow complexity and integration scope.

 Why Timing Matters